bodhichristian/AskAI/README.md

 AskAI provides an approachable, native to iOS experience for interfacing with ChatGPT, and saving chats for later.
 It's written with almost entirely SwiftUI, and uses MVVM architecture.

-<b> ContentView </b>
+<b> HomeView </b>
 ![AskAI Showcase 2 001](https://user-images.githubusercontent.com/110639779/216637844-f31c94e1-75f8-413a-a940-12ad3d9e3812.jpeg)
-The app launches into ContentView and provides three major paths of navigation: ChatView, SavedChats, and InfoView.
+The app launches into HomeView and provides three major paths of navigation: ChatView, SavedChats, and InfoView.
 User may choose to begin a new chat with one of the four available chat engines: Davinci, Curie, Babbage, and Ada.
 If the user has saved chats, they will appear in a list of navigation links with a SavedChatView as its destination.
 Items in this list respond to swipe gestures from the leading and trailing edges, as well as a context menu that appears as a result of a press-and-hold gesture.
 User may tap in the info button to reveal a sheet with chat engine overviews and credits.

 <b> ChatView </b>
 ![AskAI Showcase 2 002](https://user-images.githubusercontent.com/110639779/216637870-d2206aa8-9c26-444b-9f7c-78e68edf47c1.jpeg)